ietf-wg-acme/acme/draft-ietf-acme-acme.md

 contact (optional, array of string):
-: An array of URIs that the server can use to contact the client for issues related to this authorization.
-For example, the server may wish to notify the client about server-initiated revocation.
+: An array of URIs that the server can use to contact the client for issues related to this account.
+For example, the server may wish to notify the client about server-initiated revocation or certificate expiration.

 terms-of-service-agreed (optional, boolean):
 : Including this field in a new-account request, with a value of true, indicates